anushreesinghal6/Predictive-modelling/README.md

 Description:

-it is a project focused on developing an interpretable predictive model for mental health disorders using historical social media data.
+It is a project focused on developing an interpretable predictive model for mental health disorders using historical social media data.

 Employed state-of-the-art techniques such as BERT, Roberta, zero-shot learning, and few-shot learning to improve the model's accuracy.